Chris Christie hospitalized with 'mild' virus symptoms

 “Due to my history of asthma, we decided this is an important precautionary measure,” he tweeted.

-Christie, Trump’s former 2016 rival, told The Associated Press on Friday that the last time he was with the president was Tuesday during preparations for his debate with former Vice President Joe Biden in Cleveland.
+Trump’s former 2016 rival told The Associated Press on Friday that the last time he was with the president was Tuesday in Cleveland during preparations for his debate with former Vice President Joe Biden.
 Christie had tweeted Friday morning that he had last tested negative ahead of Tuesday’s debate and was not having any symptoms then.

+In 2013, during Christie's first term as New Jersey governor, he underwent lap-band surgery and lost a significant amount of weight.
+Two years before that, he was hospitalized for difficulty breathing.
+The 58-year-old uses an inhaler.

-Christie is the latest person who has been in close contact with the president recently to test positive for the virus.
-In addition to Trump and first lady Melania Trump, multiple people who have traveled with Trump or attended events with the president have contracted the virus over the last several days.
+In addition to Trump and first lady Melania Trump, multiple people who have traveled with the president or attended events with him over the last several days have contracted the virus.

 Credit: Julio Cortez